 A Change in Registration Status form also available at the Registration Center is used for class adds and drops and for university withdrawal.
 A schedule change becomes official when a university Change in Registration Status form bearing the required signatures is processed by the Registration Center.
 Schedule changes may be made online or in the Registration Center without advisor signature on the Change in Registration form through the first week of classes.

 Classes may be added online or in the Registration Center without a signed Change in Registration form through the first week of classes.
-The last day to add a class during Fall 2013 is Friday, August 23, 2013.
+The last day to add a class is the Friday of the first week of classes.
 Added classes become official when validated and entered into the BANNER student system.

 Registration for any course that is not listed on a Registration form or Change in Registration Status form that your advisor signed is a violation of academic policy and could result in your registration being canceled at any time, either before or after the start of classes.